Dataman 48/48LV/48XP/48UXP FAQs

 What can I do if I have a device which is not supported?

-Please contact our technical support team on +44 (0) 1300 320719 or by email to [email protected].
+Please submit a Chip Support Request.
 It may be the case that although your part is not directly supported a similar algorithm can be used to read and program data onto the part.
 If the part cannot be programmed through an existing algorithm our support team will work with the engineers to determine if a support schedule can be arranged.

 What do the * and @ symbols mean in the software when selecting devices?